 - Back up your hard drive by creating recovery media.
 See Backing up, restoring, and recovering on page 50. - If you haven't already done so, connect to a wired or wireless network.
-See details in Connecting to a network on page 15. - Become familiar with the computer hardware and software.
-For more information, see Getting to know your computer on page 3 and Enjoying entertainment features on page 19. - Update or purchase antivirus software.
-See Using antivirus software on page 41.
+See details in Connecting to a network on page 14. - Become familiar with the computer hardware and software.
+For more information, see Getting to know your computer on page 3 and Enjoying entertainment features on page 18. - Update or purchase antivirus software.
+See Using antivirus software on page 41. - Access HP Support Assistant app-For quick online support, open the HP Support Assistant app (select products only).
+HP Support Assistant optimizes computer performance and resolves problems using the latest software updates, diagnostic tools, and guided assistance.
+Type support in the taskbar search box, and then select HP Support Assistant.
+Then select Support.